ajitkadari/CfWorkshopDotNetCore/LabInstructions.md

 1. The latest version of the CF CLI installed: https://github.com/cloudfoundry/cli/releases
 1. The latest git client installed: https://git-scm.com/downloads
-1. Clone this repository: `git clone https://github.com/bjimerson-pivotal/CfWorkshopDotNet`
+1. Clone this repository: `git clone https://github.com/bjimerson-pivotal/CfWorkshopDotNetCore`
-1. Open a Command Prompt window, and change your working directory to the CS project: `cd <git-repo-root>\CfWorkshopDotNet`
+1. Open a Command Prompt window, and change your working directory to the CS project: `cd <git-repo-root>\CfWorkshopDotNetCore`

 ## Step 1 - Setup
 Target your Pivotal Cloud Foundry (PCF) instance with the CF CLI, and log in: